chnm/apiary/README.md

 # RRCHNM Data API

 This repository provides an API to access data stored in a PostgreSQL database.
-It is a component of [American Religious Ecologies](http://religiousecologies.org), [America's Public Bible](https://americaspublicbible.org), and other projects at the [Roy Rosenzweig Center for History and New Media](https://rrchnm.org).
+It is a component of [American Religious Ecologies](http://religiousecologies.org), [America's Public Bible](https://americaspublicbible.org), [Death by Numbers](https://deathbynumbers.org) and other projects at the [Roy Rosenzweig Center for History and New Media](https://rrchnm.org).

 ## Endpoints